codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 .. literalinclude:: controllers/022.php

-.. note:: If there are more parameters in the URI than the method parameters,
+.. important:: If there are more parameters in the URI than the method parameters,
     Auto Routing (Improved) does not execute the method, and it results in 404 Not Found.